container-tools/kind-action/README.md

 [![](https://github.com/container-tools/kind-action/workflows/Test/badge.svg?branch=main)](https://github.com/container-tools/kind-action/actions)

-A GitHub Action for starting a Kubernetes cluster with a local registry using [KinD](https://kind.sigs.k8s.io/).
+A GitHub Action for starting a Kubernetes cluster with a local registry and optional addons (Knative) using [KinD](https://kind.sigs.k8s.io/).

 This action provides an insecure registry on `kind-registry:5000` by default: it can be used to publish and deploy container images into KinD.